Al-Bab: Syrian Civil War

 Until April 2012, Al-Bab had been relatively unscathed by the Syrian civil war.
 Between mid-May and mid-July, some 15 rebel groups formed within the city.
 The fight for Al-Bab included a series of raids and assaults on government offices over the course of two months, finally culminating on 18 July when rebels seized the final government stronghold within the city limits.
 According to opposition activists, an army garrison remained outside al-Bab and shelled the insurgents' positions.
 Rebel forces pushed the army from this garrison on the south edge of town on 29 July, With the seizure of al-Bab, the insurgents in northern Aleppo gained considerable momentum.
 The city's capture gave the militants full control of the areas northeast of Aleppo.
 However, in the summer of 2013 Islamic State of Iraq and the Levant had a presence in the town and by mid November, 2013, was in full control of Al-Bab.

 After the capture of Manbij by the Syrian Democratic Forces in August 2016, al-Bab was reported to be the next objective of the Syrian Democratic Forces (SDF) campaign.
 In December 2016, al-Bab came under an attack by Syrian rebels backed by Turkey.
 Turkish air strikes on 21 December destroyed 67 Islamic State targets; 59 Turkish soldiers and over 200 rebels were reported killed.
 Al-Bab was a strategically important town for Turkey because it did not want the two SDF regions to link up.
 On 9 February 2017, a Russian air strike killed three Turkish soldiers by mistake.
 On 23 February 2017, al-Bab was captured by Turkish-backed rebels, becoming a part of the Turkish buffer zone.

 On 15 July 2020, unknown aircraft, suspected to be Russian, carried out airstrikes on the city of al-Bab.
 An apartment complex was destroyed in the attack.
 One civilian was killed and at least 10 others were injured in the airstrikes.
-It was the first airstrike on the town since it was captured from ISIL.
+It was the first airstrike on the town since it was captured from the Islamic State.